SakhawatHossain/Small-Network-of-a-University/README.md

-# University Small Network Project
+# Small Network of a University

 This project is a simulation of a small university network using Cisco Packet Tracer.
 The network consists of three departments: CSE, BBA, and EEE, each with their own router(network).
 Additionally, there is an seperate admin and a server site.
 All department routers and admin router connect to the university's main router, which is linked to an ISP router.
 The ISP router connects to a simulated "Google" switch, providing external access.